 🧑🏻💻 Where to work from in Sentosa Island

 - WeWork: This international operating coworking chain caters to all kinds of entrepreneurs, freelancers, workers, and businesses.
 With 14 locations in Singapore, they have a variety of membership options too.
-A month hot desk is 350 Euro.
+A monthly hot desk is 350 Euro.

 🚊 How to travel around Singapore